< * | *** >

 -- RUNNING doc_data_init.sql

-t_site_id as
+create col_type t_site_id as text;

 reponse